magneticio/vampkubistdocs/CANARY_RELEASE.md

 ### Metric based canary release

-A metric based canary release is driven by a condition based on a single metric or an aggregation metrics.
+A metric based canary release is driven by a condition based on a single metric or an aggregation metric.
 In this example we will use a metric based canary release to reproduce the behaviour observed with the health based canary release.
 Since an aggregated metric can be rather complex it is not possible to pass it as an inline parameter, so, to create this new canary release you will have to send a yaml file with its definition.
 To apply this canary release configuration you can rely on the resources created in the previous example and run